Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 - Shepherds were trained for extended periods in very rough weather and at low temperatures.

-- Dogs were made to carry heavy weight to build strength and muscle mass.
+- Dogs were made to carry heavy weights to build strength and muscle mass.

 Dogs With Jobs